Matěj Ščerba: Career

 He is coached by Czech former Olympic pole vaulter Zdeněk Lubenský.
 He won the Czech indoor national title in March 2022 in Ostrava.
 He finished third at the Czech Indoor Athletics Championships in February 2023 in Ostrava.
-He was runner-up for the Czech national title at the Czech Athletics Championships in July 2023, in Tibor.
+He was runner-up for the Czech national title at the Czech Athletics Championships in July 2023, in Tábor.

 He won the Czech indoor national title for a second time in February 2024 in Ostrava.
 On 4 June 2024, he set a new personal best height of 5.66 metres, whilst competing in Prague.
 He qualified for the final and placed tenth overall at the 2024 European Athletics Championships in Rome, Italy.
 He won the Czech outdoor national title for the first time in June 2024 in Zlín, recording a personal best height of 5.67 metres.
 He qualified through ranking and competed in the pole vault at the 2024 Paris Olympics, where he cleared 5.40 metres but did not progress to the final.
 He was named the Athlete of the Ústí nad Labem 2024 in a ceremony held in February 2025.

 He won his third Czech national indoor title in February 2025, clearing 5.62 metres in Ostrava.
 He was selected for the 2025 European Athletics Indoor Championships in Appeldoorn, Netherlands, where he cleared 5.45 metres but did not progress to the final.
 He competed at the 2025 European Athletics Team Championships First Division in Madrid, where he cleared a lifetime best of 5.70 metres.

 Ščerba competed at the 2025 World Athletics Championships in Tokyo, Japan, in September 2025, without advancing to the final.